 The appearance of skin after liposuction depends on the skin’s elasticity.
-Skin with good elasticity should look smooth and natural after liposuction.
+Skin with good elasticity should look smooth and natural after liposuction surgery.
 Even with poor skin elasticity, the skin usually looks good after liposuction.
 Younger people generally have better skin elasticity than older people.
 People who have previously been obese and subsequently lost a great deal of weight will have less skin elasticity than someone who has never been obese.

 With poor elasticity, liposuction in some areas of the body (such as the inner thighs or upper abdomen) may show some degree of skin wrinkling.
 The degree of wrinkling after liposuction is approximately the same as one might expect if the patient had lost the same amount of fat from the area by dieting.
 Even with poor skin elasticity, the cosmetic benefits of liposuction often outweigh any noticeable increase in skin wrinkling.